hkniberg/egbert/README.md

 - Copy `config.example.json5` to `config.json5`, and edit it to your liking.

 # How to run
 - `npm start`

-This will run `src/main.ts`.
+This will run `src/main.ts`
 That's a typescript file, but the module ts-node will (hopefully) magically auto-compile it to javascript on the fly.

-# How to set up your environment for development
-- `npm install`
-- `npm install -D typescript`
+By default it will load `config/config.json5` (which you need to create, see above).
+You can specify a different config file to use, for example:
-- `npm install -D ts-node`
+- `npm start config/config.example.simple.json5`

-Then you can run this to automatically compile typescript to javascript in the background:
-- `tsc -w`